 The Next Market

-If you would like to be added to either our visitors of sellers mailing lists, please email: craftaganza (at) gmail (dot) com.
+For full details about the dates or to be added to either our visitors or sellers mailing lists, please email: craftaganza (at) gmail (dot) com.

 If you would like to be added to our potential sellers mailing list, please include a link to your online shop/Etsy page/website or attach images of your work.
 Thanks, looking forward to hearing from you!

 Brighton Craftaganza - your favourite regular craft market where designers & makers in and around Brighton sell their creations!
 Stay tuned for updates about the latest market, to visit or even to sell.

 This blog also provides an opportunity to ‘meet’ crafters from around the area, and share sources of knowledge and inspiration, whatever your crafting preference...